ItsTuukka/Helsinki-city-bike-app/README.md

 #### Journeys

-This view shows a list of journeys presented as a datable.
+This view shows a list of journeys presented as a table.
 Journyes are fetched as needed from the backend/database.
 <br>
 Features: